-Rice research leading to new and improved varieties resulted in some in farmers being lifted from poverty in and , a study shows.
+Rice research leading to new and improved varieties resulted in some in farmers being lifted from poverty in China and India, a study shows.

 Rice production grew by 170 percent, from 199 million tons in 1961 to 540 million tons in 2000, mostly because of the research resulting in improved rice varieties.
 This yield improvement not only helped millions avoid starvation but also saved thousands of acres of fragile natural habitats from falling under the plow to create new rice fields.